-The TARDIS materialises on the planet Zanak, when it should have materialised on Calufrax.
+The TARDIS materialises on the planet Zanak, even though it should have materialised on the planet Calufrax.

-Sue: Is K9 only allowed out on planets with flat surfaces?
-I bet we never see him out on location.
+Sue: Is K9 only allowed on planets with flat surfaces?
+I bet we never see him on location.
 He’s an indoor dog, isn’t he?
-Maybe they should have given the Doctor a robot cat instead; it would have made more sense.
+Maybe they should have given the Doctor a robotic cat instead.
+That would have made more sense.

-The Doctor investigates the disappearance of an entire planet, but the locals choose to ignore him.
+The Doctor tries to investigate the disappearance of an entire planet, but the locals decide to ignore him.

 Sue: Is he invisible?
 Is this a parallel universe?
 Is he out of phase with time?

-Sue: I like the role reversal, here.
+Sue: I like the role reversal.
 It’s very funny.
 Is the Doctor going to be the assistant in this one?
 I bet Tom Baker wasn’t very happy about that.

-The Doctor finds handfuls of diamonds and rubies lying around in the street.
-But that’s nothing compared to the chunk of voolium he finds discarded nearby.
-It is one of the most precious stones in the entire galaxy.
+Zanak’s streets are littered with diamonds and rubies, but that’s nothing compared to the chunk of discarded voolium the Doctor finds later – it’s one of the most precious stones in the entire galaxy.

 Sue: Really?
-It looks like a lump of snot.
+It looks like a lump of snot to me.

-Sue: He’s definitely had a late night.
+Sue: He’s definitely been up all night.
 What are this lot called again?

 Me: The Mentiads.

-Meanwhile, in nearby house, a young man named Pralix is ranting and raving in his sleep as his grandfather and sister look on helplessly.
+Meanwhile, a young man named Pralix is ranting and raving in his sleep, as his grandfather and sister look on helplessly.

-Sue: It’s like that scene in Trainspotting where Ewan McGregor’s parents make him go cold turkey.
+Sue: It’s like that scene in Trainspotting when Ewan McGregor’s parents make him go cold turkey.

-When we encounter the security forces of Zanak for the first time, Nicol and Sue have a one-track mind:
+When we encounter Zanak’s security forces for the first time, Nicol and Sue demonstrate they have a one-track mind.

 Nicol: There’s a very strong S&M vibe here.

-Sue: The costume designer on this show was completely obsessed, Nicol.
+Sue: The costume designer on this show was obsessed, Nicol.
 There’s a lot of bondage gear in Doctor Who.
-You can’t move for it sometimes.
+You can’t move for it.

-Out on location, the Mentiads and Zanak’s security forces are engaged in a one-sided battle…
+The Mentiads and Zanak’s security forces are engaged in a one-sided battle.

 Sue: How can they miss their targets from that range?
-Even UNIT got closer than that and they’re shit.
+Even UNIT got closer than that and they were shit!

 Nicol: This is rubbish.
-But you can’t blame Douglas Adams for that.
-It isn’t his fault.
+But you can’t blame Douglas Adams.
+This isn’t his fault.
 I bet it looked fine on paper.

-Sue: They are a great double-act.
+Sue: They’re a great double-act, these two.
 They spark off each other really well.

-The Mentiads break into Pralix’s house, and the episode concludes with the Doctor being subdued by their psychic force.
+The Mentiads break into Pralix’s house, and the episode concludes with the Doctor being assaulted by their combined psychic force.

 Sue: That was a terrible cliffhanger.
 They had two goes at it and it still didn’t work.

-Me: How are you both managing so far?
+Me: How are you managing so far, Nicol?

-Nicol: It’s alright.
-It’s not his best work, but it has its moments.
+Nicol: It’s all right.
+It isn’t Douglas’ best work, that’s for sure, but it has its moments.

 Sue: I’m a bit confused.
-Actually, I haven’t got the faintest idea what’s going on…top
+Actually, I haven’t got the faintest idea what’s going on.

 Sue: It’s Bully’s star prize – a speedboat!